-More than 5 million American students—or about 10 percent of the entire school population—attended private schools during the 2001–2002 school year.
-To better understand the performance of students in private schools, NAEP performed two studies and has released a two part series of reports.
+To better understand the performance of students in private schools, the National Assessment of Educational Progress (NAEP) performed two studies and has released a two-part series of reports:

-In the first report, Student Achievement in Private Schools, results of the 2000, 2002, 2003, and 2005 assessments for all private schools and for the largest private school categories—Catholic, Lutheran, and Conservative Christian—are compared with those for public schools (when applicable).
-This first report focuses on important demographic differences between students nationwide in private and public schools.
-To explore the results of the study, download a copy of the full report.
+In Student Achievement in Private Schools, results of the 2000, 2002, 2003, and 2005 assessments for all private schools and for the largest private school categories—Catholic, Lutheran, and Conservative Christian—are compared with those for public schools (when applicable).
+This first report focuses on important demographic differences between students nationwide in private and public schools.2000-2005